-To become a real estate agent in Virginia, you need to complete the 60 hours of pre-licensing real estate courses, pass the real estate salesperson exam, and register at the Virginia Real Estate Board.
+To become a real estate agent in Virginia, an applicant must be at least 18 years old, complete the 60 hours of pre-license education, pass the VA real estate salesperson exam, join a broker.
+Applicant is also required to submit an application and a fee to the Virginia Real Estate Board.

-How to Become a Real Estate Agent in Virginia?
+8 Steps to Become a Real Estate Agent in Virginia

 - Citizen of the United States or lawfully admitted alien